 To increase the odds of a safe and efficient descent, there are a few techniques and rules of thumb I observe and so should the climber with an interest in longevity:

 Get an alpine start.
 It is easier to start in the dark than to finish in the dark.
 Along the same lines, if you are not planning on a carry-over, set a turnaround time and stick to it.
 This will help you avoid descending in the dark.
-LED headlamps are small enough that it is inexcusable not to carry one.
+LED headlamps and lithium batteries are small and enough that it is inexcusable not to carry one with extra batteries.

 Be ready to rappel.
 If climbing a technical route, carry 20 meters of tat to build anchors in addition to your prusik slings and cordellette.
-I prefer 7mm perlon.
-It is both acceptably light and strong.
+I prefer 6mm perlon.
+It is both acceptably light and strong enough.
 I also find it easier to thread through V-threads.
-Carry rappel rings, quick links, or ‘leaver’ carabiners to run the rappel ropes through.
+On popular routes if you want to do some community service, carry rappel rings, quick links, or ‘leaver’ carabiners to run the rappel ropes through.
 I rack my pitons, nuts, and hexes on old carabiners that I retrieved from bailing sport climbers.
 I mark these differently and use them first to make rappel anchors.

 Know your anchors.
 Look for natural features; trees, horns, flakes, chock stones, and icicles can all make quick and secure anchors.
 Be creative and persistent.
 One difficult descent found my partner and I on a small ledge in the middle of a wet, overhanging cliff.
 There were no cracks for pro.
 I started digging the sod from behind a ripple in the rock to reveal a flake just barely large enough to accept a prusik sling for our last rappel anchor.
 It wasn't the best, but was a far better option than trying to down climb wet, overhanging rock in mountain boots.